identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 ### LLM Tool receives the request

-LLM tool tries to call the service with the External Service APIs with the Access Token received using the JWT Bearer Authentication scheme (5) and is issued an authentication challenge.
+Step 15 details: MCP Server tool tries to call the backend Service APIs with the Access Token received using the JWT Bearer Authentication scheme and is issues an authentication challenge.

 ```http
 HTTP/1.1 403 Forbidden